 Linking Google Merchant Center To Google Analytics

-Regardless of how many Google Ads accounts you choose to link your Google Merchant Center to, you’re going to want to connect your GMC account to Google Analytics.
+It doesn’t matter how many Google Ads accounts you choose to link your Google Merchant Center, but make sure to connect your Google Ads account to Google Analytics.

 Now, when it comes to empowering your Google Merchant Center data with Google Analytics tracking, things can get a little complicated.